So You Want To / Write a Functional Magic System

 - Your magic ends where my magic starts: Popular within magic-is-life-energy settings.
-Magic of one person blocks magic of another.
+The magic of one person blocks the magic of another.
 Therefore, if every living thing has magic, you can't magically interact with them.

 - We don't know everything: If your magic is based on symbols or spells, you can't reasonably expect mages to ever discover all combinations.
 It's mostly trial and error and you never know what just won't work and what will explode in your face.
-Maybe there is a spell that raises a mountain, but mages may be running out of ideas of what could it be.
-Of course, this works less when your magic is based on effort of will or giving orders.
+Maybe there is a spell that raises a mountain, but mages are running out of ideas of what could it be.
+Of course, this works less when your magic is based on effort of will or giving orders to magic.